JiagengDing/lt22041_EMATM0048/README.md

 ## Part1

-- main.py: Run this file to launch banking system
+- main.py: Run this file to launch banking system, username is first_name+last_name(e.g jaggerding), enter q to exit
 - customer.py: The class of operating customer_accouts
 - wallets.py: The class of operating wallets

 - customer.csv: Record all customers' accounts
 - wallets.csv: Record all wallets information